Kyuunex/Momiji/README.md

 1. Install `git` and `Python 3.6` (or newer) if you don't already have them.
 2. Clone this repository using this command `git clone https://github.com/Kyuunex/Momiji.git`
-3. Install `discord.py` using this command `python3 -m pip install -U discord.py[voice]`.
+3. Install requirements using this command `python3 -m pip install -r requirements.txt`.
-4. `pip3 install imagehash mutagen`.
-5. Create a folder named `data`, then create `token.txt` inside it.
+4. Create a folder named `data`, then create `token.txt` inside it.
 Then put your bot token in it.
-6. To start the bot, run `momiji.bat` if you are on windows or `momiji.sh` if you are on linux.
+5. To start the bot, run `momiji.bat` if you are on windows or `momiji.sh` if you are on linux.
 Alternatively, you can manually run `momiji.py` file but I recommend using the included launchers because it starts the bot in a loop which is required by the `;restart` and `;update` commands.

 ---